A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 The painting is filled with character and personality because of the sheer magnitude of elements that make up the painting.

-From little animals and birds to humongous mountains, the artist had a knack for making the most beautiful landscape paintings.
+From little animals and birds to humongous mountains, the artist had a knack for making the most beautiful landscape paintings with muted colors.

 Nature’s force is the main highlight of this artwork.